-Hawaii-based classical musicians are teaming up with the renown Chef Chai to stage a benefit event to support response efforts to the Puna lava flow.
+Local classical musicians teamed up with renown Chef Chai to stage a benefit event to support response efforts to the Puna lava flow.

-On Monday, August 13, Chef Chai, in partnership with the Salvation Army, will host a Big Island Benefit Dinner & Concert.
-Proceeds from this event will go directly to Salvation Army's work in the Puna community.
+Proceeds from this event went directly to the Salvation Army's work in the Puna community.

 Recently inducted in the Hawaii Restaurant Association’s Hall of Fame, Chai is the owner and chef of Chef Chai at Pacifica Honolulu.
 Known for fusing fresh Hawaii ingredients with the exotic flavors of Asia, Chef Chai has created a culinary style that reflects the cultural diversity of the Hawaiian Islands.
 He is also known for his generous support of charitable efforts in the community.